lanceturbes/board-game-tracker-mobile/README.md

 ## Usage

-Start the expo web server from the root of the project `npm start` to launch into android or IOS environments, provided you have a mobile device connected to your computer and proper drivers installed.
+Start the expo web server from the root of the project via `npm start` to launch into android or IOS environments, provided you have a mobile device connected to your computer and proper drivers installed.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)